kemigabocatherine/budget-app/README.md

 # Budget App

-- The Budget App is a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
+- This is a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.

 # Live demo
 Not yet